mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 date: 2020-10-12 21:23:30
 ---

+This interview preparation plan contains notes that apply to any company and specifics for my target companies.
+I planned to interview with my target companies Airbnb, Facebook, and Google at once.
+I wanted to have the onsites close to each other (with at least one day to rest between interviews) to maximize my chances to get into a big company.
+I got excellent recruiters that helped me schedule the 3 on-sites in 2 weeks.
+I was able to pass all of the Hiring Committees and got offers from Airbnb, Facebook, and Google.
+Disclaimer: *This plan worked for me.
+It might or might not work for you*.

 ## Before you start

 **Preparing** for an interview is a rewarding, stressful, and exciting experience.
 Passing an interview could be the outcome of enough focused preparation